Student Chapter Resources

 - Encourage students to sign-in using the ACS Sign in Sheet during social and networking events.

-- Show our “Welcome to ACS” video, this video on why courts matter, and Washington Lieutenant Governor Cyrus Habib’s keynote remarks from the 2019 ACS Student Convention.
-Discuss the benefits of national membership at informational and introductory meetings.
+- Screen the “We Are ACS” video and discuss the benefits of national membership at informational and introductory meetings.
 Benefits include:

 - Access to ACS’s online job bank.